Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 Relevant Data Sources

 Generic “global threat feeds” won’t help your Windows environment if they’re focused on Linux exploits.
-Look for platforms that monitor sources relevant to your actual attack surface.
+Look for platforms that monitor sources relevant to your actual environment.

 Usable Output Format